 The Alpine is a medium to large sized dairy goat with upright ears and a medium to short hair coat.
 This breed can be seen in an assortment of colors and color combinations.
 They are hardy adaptable animals that can thrive in a variety of climates and maintain good health and strong production.
 In America, we have two subsets of Alpines; the French Alpine and the American Alpine.

-Today’s Alpines are a versatile utility animal.
+Today’s Alpines are a versatile animal.
 Alpine does make excellent milkers for both home and commercial dairies.
 Alpines produce a high volume of milk.
 They have the ability to milk through, meaning that they can produce over a period of one to three years between freshenings.
 This produces valuable year round milk and reduces breeding costs.
 Alpine milk has a high cheese yield because of good butterfat and protein content.
-The all-time ADGA production record for an Alpine was set in 2015 by SG Soldier-Mtn RHRS Chanel Noir 3*M (AA1595764) producing 6,990 pounds of milk over a 305 day lactation.
-Alpines produce well on pasture or in dry-lotted hay fed conditions.
 They are known for being exceptionally hardy, curious, and friendly.
-The beauty and intrigue of Alpine colors make them appealing to everyone.
+The beauty and intrigue of Alpine colors can make them appealing to many.

-In 2016, ADGA registered a total of 7,052 Alpines.
-Alpines continue be a breed of choice for many producers, from backyard hobbyists, to show enthusiasts, to commercial dairymen. –“The History of Goats in America”
+In 2019, ADGA registered a total of 6,153 Alpines.
+Alpines continue be a breed of choice for many producers, from backyard hobbyists, to show enthusiasts, to commercial dairymen.
+Please visit the various pages on this website to view winners of production awards, specialty shows, the All-American Program, Youth winners and National Show Winners past and present.